 This growth has created an increase in creators wanting to start channels, but starting right from the beginning can be the difference between success and failure.
 Starting a successful Youtube channel simply comes down to choosing an audience you can serve, creating videos about topics you’re knowledgeable on, getting new viewers to your channel, and keeping them interested in your content.

-Since starting my channel 2 years ago, I’ve gained 40,000 subscribers, almost 2 million views and have made a nice income from those results.
+Since starting my channel 5 years ago, I’ve gained 70,000 subscribers, 2 million views and have made thousands of dollars from those results.
 In this post I am going to break down the specific things I did to help me get those results fast.

 How to Start a Successful Youtube Channel Step by Step